conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/compilation-concepts.md

 ## Shared library versioning

-Shared libraries are often versioned to indicate compatibility.
+Shared libraries are often versioned to indicate [ABI compatibility](#api-and-abi).
 Typically, at least two version components are used: a minor version that is incremented whenever backwards-compatible ABI changes occur (e.g. new interfaces are added), and a major version that is incremented whenever backwards-incompatible changes happen.
 Often additional version components are used to indicate library updates without ABI changes.

 When such a scheme is used, the installed library usually consists of three files: